bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

+* :ref:`bedmap <bedmap>`

+  * Patched `issue 267 <https://github.com/bedops/bedops/issues/267>`_ to remove unneeded ``const`` property from member functions, where it caused compilation problems with newer versions of Clang toolkit.
+Thanks to John Marshall and Shane Neph for feedback.

 * :ref:`sort-bed <sort-bed>`

   * Resolved `issue 265 <https://github.com/bedops/bedops/issues/265>`_ leading to overflow and early failure in sorting inputs with more than ``MAX_INT`` per-chromosome lines.